AkzhanBerdi/bad_dog/content/posts/statistical-data-analysis-101.md

 ![Normal Distribution with mean and median](/img/img12.png)

 Looking at the graph we can see the mean and median both at the center, as expected.
-The console line calculated \$50.90 and \$50.61 as the mean and median respectivly.
+The console line calculated \$50.90 and \$50.61 as the mean and median respectively.

 But what is this median and why do we need it?

 ### Median

 Unlike the mean, the median, denoted by $\tilde x$ it's the exact middle value in the dataset.
 It's pretty much straightforward with odd numbers of observations, you just sort the spendings in ascending order and point to the value in the middle.
-As the formula suggests - divide number of observations by 2 and round it upwards.
-And that's your median!
+As the formula suggests - divide the number of observations by 2 and round it upwards.
+That's your median!

 $$
 \tilde{x} = {x}_\frac{n+1}{2}